DS-567/AMD-AOHW25_620/RISC-V_smart_watchdog_fast_SNN/README.md

  ### Observing the ILA Waveform 🔬

 Zoom into the waveform similair to as shown below.
-The operation of the smart watchdog can be observed classifying a
+The operation of the smart watchdog can be observed classifying a LUI (load upper immediate) instruction.

+This can be verified by looking at the Fibonacci Series disassembled assembly file:

  <p align="center">
   <img src="../assets/waveform_observe_monitoring.PNG" alt="Waveform Observe Monitoring.PNG" width="1000"/>
 </p>